 If you have questions about data or privacy contact our Data Protection Officer can be contacted at Buckinghamshire Council, The Gateway, Gatehouse Road, Aylesbury, HP19 8FF or email firstname.lastname@example.org.

-See also our spatial planning privacy notice, which addresses how we use information in connection with the production of planning policy and guidance documents, keeping registers such as the self-build and custom build housebuilding register, and the monitoring of development.
+See also our Planning Policy and Compliance privacy notice, which addresses how we use information in connection with the production of planning policy and guidance documents, keeping registers such as the self-build and custom build housebuilding register, and the monitoring of development.